kovalshmidt/recipe_book/Recipe_Book.md

 - **Instructions**: Place the fish, garlic, and egg in the large bowl of a food processor with 1 tsp of the cumin seeds, 1 tsp of the lime zest, and ¾ tsp salt.
 Blitz briefly, just until the fish forms a coarse paste, then transfer to a medium bowl.
 Add ½ cup of the cilantro, mix, then form into 12 round fish cakes, each weighing about 1½ oz/45g.
 Refrigerate for at least 15 minutes (and up to 1 day ahead), to firm up.
 Put the yogurt, the remaining ½ tsp of the cumin seeds, the remaining lime zest, and ⅛ tsp salt into a small bowl.
 Mix together and set aside.
 In a separate small bowl, combine the onion, mango, and chile and set aside.
 Heat the oil in a large nonstick frying pan and place over medium-high heat.
 Once the oil is hot, add the fish cakes in batches and fry for 2–3 minutes on each side, until golden brown and cooked through.
 Transfer to a paper towel–lined plate.
 Serve each taco warm, with 1 fish cake, cut in half, a spoonful of yogurt, and the mango mix.
 Finish with a sprinkle of the remaining ½ cup of cilantro and a squeeze of lime.

+---

+### One-pot cardamom chicken rice

+- **Ingredients**: 1 large onion; 6 cardamom pods; 1 piece star anise; 6 garlic cloves; 1 1/2 tsp turmeric; 440g chicken breast; 550ml vegetable stock
+- **Instructions**: Cook the diced onion, cardamom seeds, star anise and a dash of salt in a bit of coconut, avocado or sunflower oil for 10 minutes.
+Add minced garlic, turmeric and keep cooking for one more minute.
+Add diced and pre-salted chicken breast and cook for 4 more minutes.
+Add the vegetable stock and wait for it to simmer.
+When it starts to simmer, add the basmati rice and cook with a lid for 12 mins at low heat.
+Take of the heat and keep it covered for 12 more minutes.
+Add cilantro, dried apricots and crushed almonds as toppings.

+---

 ## Soups
 *(Warm and comforting dishes)*